melezhik/outthentic-dsl/README.md

 What if we would like to print all matching lines grouped by blocks, which is more convenient?

 This is where streams feature comes to rescue.

-Streams - are all the data matched for given context.
+Streams - are all the data successfully matched for given _group context_.

 Streams are available for text blocks and range expressions.